 Taking a steamy shower, operating your dishwasher and laundering your garments are only a handful of instances of the home comforts that require hot water.

 You likely won’t notice your water heater is going bad until you have to deal with cold water running out of your showerhead.
-If you’re observant of these hints, you won’t lose out on steamy showers.
+If you’re aware of these hints, you won’t lose out on steamy showers.

 If you see these six indicators, the time has arrived to get ahold of the Experts at 817-380-5647.